RandolphAugustus/baseflow-miniapp/README.md

 Because the original project documentation is minimal, the sections below focus on safe, practical setup and usage steps that do not assume a specific framework or runtime.

 ## Features

+- A dedicated repository for the `baseflow-miniapp` project.
+- A simple structure that can be expanded as the project grows.
+- Local development workflow guidance.
+- Clear setup instructions for cloning and exploring the project.
+- Space for future documentation about scripts, configuration, and deployment.

+## Repository